svenkubiak/mangooio/SECURITY.md

 ## Reporting a Vulnerability

-Please report security vulnerabilities to sk@svenkubiak.de
+Please report any security vulnerabilities to sk@svenkubiak.de